Three things that delay IBS recovery & what to do about them

 The problem is that you may be sabotaging your progress in everything you try because you don’t believe anything will help you.
 That needs to change.

-When IBS has been in a person’s life for some time, it can be challenging to combat negative thinking.
+When IBS has been in a person’s life for any length of time, it can be challenging to combat negative thinking.

-In addition to the stresses and anxieties of life, its demands all take a toll.
+In addition to the stresses and anxieties of life, the demands of IBS all take a toll.

 The list goes on